-(h) to prepare region planning schemes under Part 4;
+(h) to prepare region planning schemes under Part 4; and

+(ia) to prepare improvement plans and improvement schemes under Part 8; and

-(i) to keep under review each region planning scheme, to review the scheme completely whenever requested by the Minister to do so and to submit for approval under Part 4 any amendment of a region planning scheme considered necessary as a result of a review;
+(i) to keep under review each region planning scheme and improvement scheme, to review the scheme completely whenever requested by the Minister to do so and to submit for approval under Part 4 or 8 any amendment considered necessary as a result of a review; and

-(j) to develop, maintain and manage land held by it that is reserved under a region planning scheme and to carry out such works, including the provision of facilities on the land, as may be incidental to development, maintenance or management or to be conducive to the use of the land for any purpose for which it is reserved;
+(j) to develop, maintain and manage land held by it that is reserved under a region planning scheme or improvement scheme and to carry out such works, including the provision of facilities on the land, as may be incidental to development, maintenance or management or to be conducive to the use of the land for any purpose for which it is reserved; and

-(k) to establish, and exercise powers in relation to, committees under Schedule 2;
+(k) to establish, and exercise powers in relation to, committees under Schedule 2; and

-(l) to do all things that are necessary for the purpose of carrying out this Act and region planning schemes; and
+(l) to do all things that are necessary for the purpose of carrying out this Act, region planning schemes and improvement schemes; and

 (m) to do anything else that it is required or authorised to do by this or any other written law.

+[Section 14 amended by No. 28 of 2010 s.
+7.]

 15. Powers

 (1) The Commission may do all things necessary or convenient to be done for or in connection with the performance of its functions.